-The Company's common stock is approved for trading on the Nasdaq Global Market under the symbol LUCD.
+The Company's common stock has been approved for trading on the Nasdaq Capital Market under the symbol "LUCD."

 DIRECTORS, EXECUTIVE OFFICERS AND CORPORATE GOVERNANCE

 Directors and Executive Officers

 The following table sets forth the name, age and position of each of the Company's executive officers and directors immediately after the Annual Meeting, assuming the election of the management's nominees at the Annual Meeting.